 • Greater Extensibility

 • Whip SOAP is approaching its 40th birthday; it remains a highly flexible choice for data transfer due to the fine-grained message and security control it gives developers.
-It also has the flexibility to communicate across any protocol your organization might use now or in the future.
+It can also communicate across any protocol your organization might use now or in the future.